to understand and address social determinants of health and well-being in WNC

 Improving the Health and Well-Being of Western North Carolina

 Dogwood Health Trust is a North Carolina nonprofit corporation with the sole purpose of dramatically improving the health and well-being of all people and communities across Western North Carolina.
-Dogwood Health Trust is the successor foundation of the nonprofit Mission Health system should the proposed transaction with HCA Healthcare move forward.
+Dogwood Health Trust is the successor foundation of the nonprofit Mission Health System.

 Statement of Purpose